Skip to content

 conda list

-Install Salmon and FastQC (genomics software) using Conda
+Install Salmon (genomics software) using Conda

-conda install -c bioconda salmon fastqc
+conda install -c bioconda salmon

 Conda channels